 The audit committee consists of Messrs.
 Grundfest (Chairman), Rampl and Scully.
-The purpose of the audit committee is to assist the board of directors in overseeing and monitoring: (i) the quality and integrity of our financial statements; (ii) our compliance with legal and regulatory requirements; (iii) our independent registered public accounting firm's qualifications and independence; and (iv) the performance of our independent registered public accounting firm.
-The members of the audit committee meet the independence standards and financial literacy requirements for service on an audit committee of a board of directors pursuant to the Exchange Act and NYSE rules applicable to audit committees.
+The purpose of the audit committee is to assist the board of directors in overseeing and monitoring: (i) the quality and integrity of our financial statements; (ii) our compliance with legal and regulatory requirements; (iii) our independent registered public accounting firm's qualifications and independence; and (iv) the performance of our independent registered public accounting firm's qualifications and independence; and (iv) the performance of our requirements for service on an audit committee of a board of directors pursuant to the Exchange Act and NYSE rules applicable to audit committees.
 The Managing Partner has determined that each of Messrs.
 Grundfest, Rampl and Scully is an "audit committee financial expert" within the meaning of Item 407(d)(5) of Regulation S-K. The audit committee has a charter which is available at the Investor Relations section of our internet website at www.kkr.com.
 Mr. Schoewe will become a member of the audit committee effective March 14, 2011.